 Mental health illness affects both adults and children.
 While 20% of adults deal with a form of mental illness during their lifetime, more serious cases will be experienced by 4% of adults.
 Children can also be impacted, as information from the National Alliance of Mental Illness indicates that 17% of children (age 17 and under) experience a mental health disorder.

-Some of the most common chronic mental health issues (12 months or more) include:
+Some of the most common chronic mental health issues (those that last for 12 months or more) include:

 - 19% Anxiety disorders